boucaron/randomstuff/LLM/macbook-air-m4-local-llm-benchmark-july-2026.md

 Update 18/7/2026: I use also Qwen 3 Coder 30B A3B Instruct.
 It provides shorter and faster answers.
 Sessions start around 40 tok/s and gradually decreasing also.

+Update 19/7/2026: I use also Qwen 3.6 35B A3B Instruct.
+It provides answers a bit longer than the previous Qwen 3 Coder, but a bit more knowledge.
+Sessions start around 30 tok/s and gradually decreasing also.

 Because models generate different numbers of tokens, the **later** prompts are sometimes run on a hotter machine than others, and longer generations can induce more thermal throttling.

 This is a **practical inference benchmark**, not a synthetic one.
 The objective is to measure the experience of using these models interactively on a fanless laptop under realistic conditions, including long generations and thermal throttling.